 The brackets indicate the inclusion of the Diffie-Hellman public values when doing PFS with FILS shared key authentication; there are no Diffie-Hellman public values to include otherwise.

-If authentication is deemed a failure, the KCK, KEK, PMK, and TK shall be irretrievably deleted and the
+If authentication is deemed a failure, the ICK, KEK, PMK, and TK shall be irretrievably deleted and the

 STA shall abandon the exchange.
 Otherwise authentication succeeds and the STA and AP shall irretrievably